You are here

 5. If the project includes co-investigators, significant collaborator or consultant, the application should include letter(s) of support from these individuals.

-At the completion of the study, or by the end of the one-year award period, the awardee must submit a report to the SVS Clinical and Comparative Effectiveness Research Committee.
+At the completion of the study, or by the end of the one-year award period, the awardee must submit a report to the SVS Clinical Research Committee.
+The report should include the following information:

 For information, email SVSFoundation@vascularsociety.org; telephone: 800-258-7188; fax: 312-334-2320.